 Fusarium Headblight (FHB) of Cereals

 Fusarium head blight is a fungal disease of cereals (including wheat, barley and corn) which causes reduced yields and produces mycotoxins.
+There are different organisms that cause FHB and one of the most damaging is Fusarium graminearum as it causes toxic mycotoxins to form in the grain.
 These mycotoxins cause reduced feed intake and efficiency in livestock even at extremely low levels, especially for swine.
 If the mycotoxins are present in the grain used for beer production, the beer will gush and foam when opened, not a desirable trait.
 It is a serious threat to Alberta’s cereal industry.